 State actors are also making targeted use of zero days, for example to monitor political groups, for espionage or even as a strategic means of exerting pressure.

 An open approach to zero days would be desirable in terms of global IT security.
-However, geopolitical interests, legal frameworks and economic considerations often mean that zero days are "hoarded" rather than published.
+However, geopolitical interests, legal frameworks and economic considerations often lead to zero days being "hoarded" rather than published.

 In authoritarian states in particular, this approach is deliberately encouraged, for example with their own laws, cyber armies and digital arsenals.